Oil warning light: causes and solutions

 What is an oil warning light?

-Another possibility is that the oil level is too low, which can again cause damage and wear to the engine – and potentially other vital components.
+• Oil level is too low, this can cause damage and wear to the engine – and potentially other vital components.

-This is why if the oil warning light comes on while you are driving, it is important to act quickly.
-You should pull over and turn off the engine as soon as it is safe to do so.
+If the oil warning light comes on while you are driving, it is important to act quickly.
+You should pull over when it is safe to do so and turn off the engine.

-Once the vehicle is stopped, allow the engine to cool down before checking the oil level using the dipstick.
+Once the vehicle is stopped, allow the engine to cool down for at least 10 minutes before checking the oil level using the dipstick.

 If the oil level is low, adding oil may resolve the issue.
 However, if the light remains on after adding oil, or if the level is already sufficient, it is best to call for roadside assistance.

-Should the problem be severe, the vehicle may need to be towed to a mechanic.
+Should the problem be severe, the vehicle may need to a garage.

 The oil warning light illuminates when the oil temperature becomes too high or when the oil level or pressure drops too low.